imrkpage/Intern/README.md

 # Intern
-the grop is for Lamech, Sunil, Rishi
+this group is for Lamech, Sunil, Rishi